ni/nimi-python/docs/niscope/attributes.rst

+    .. note:: One or more of the referenced attributes are not in the Python API for this driver.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the meas_chan_high_ref_level.Session object, then the set/get will use all repeated capabilities in the session.